JUDITH BARLOW PRIZE APPLICATIONS WILL RE-OPEN IN 2024

-The first place student winner will receive a $2500 award and a reading of the play in New York City.
-The sponsoring professor will also recieve a $500 prize for introducing the material.
+The first-place student winner will receive a $2500 award and a reading of the play either in New York City or virtually.
+The sponsoring professor will also receive a $500 prize for introducing the material.

 ABOUT JUDITH E. BARLOW